AliHarp/IPACS_visits_based_paper/README.md

 ## Using and citing the model
 The IPACS model is licensed using [GPL-3 license](https://choosealicense.com/licenses/gpl-3.0/).

-If you use the IPACS model for research, reporting, education or any other reason, please cite it using details on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7845908.svg)](https://doi.org/10.5281/zenodo.7845908)
+If you use the IPACS routine model for research, reporting, education or any other reason, please cite it using details on Zenodo
+[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7845908.svg)](https://doi.org/10.5281/zenodo.7845908)

 ```